BIOGRAPHY

 Martin took up photography at an early age and as a 15-year-old found himself photographing the Scandinavian landscape and its wildlife mostly in monochrome.
 His first camera was a Nikon FG-20 analog camera, a gift from his father.
 He soon after established a darkroom at home and began to develop his own films and made black & white prints.
 One of his favourite subjects to photograph was his beloved dog, an Old Danish Pointer.

 Martin’s work has been published by Outside Magazine, Terre Sauvage, Politiken, GEO, Le Figaro and other respected international magazines and newspapers.
-His pictures have appeared in numerous exhibitions around the world and has been displayed in art galleries and in many book publications.
-Martin has published 6 books about nature and created several eBooks to view on desktop computers.
-He is currently preparing another title for book publications in 2025, 'The shadow of the Pyrenees'.
+He has published 6 books and created several eBooks to view on desktop computers.
+He is currently preparing another title of a book project about the Faroe Islands, which is expected to be published end of 2026.

-Martin has received awards for his photo stories on the environment and several of his pictures have been ‘highly commended’ in some international photo competitions.
+Martin has received several awards for his photo stories on the environment and some of his pictures have been recognised and highly commended in some international photo competitions.

-Since 2007, he has developed a long-term documentary titled ‘Færøerne-Natur & Mennesker’.
-With this project, he photographs the harsh landscapes of the Faroe islands and document the lifestyle of the Faroese people.
+He has developed a long-term documentary titled 'Føroyar - Náttúra & Fólk'.
+With this personal project, he aim to photograph the harsh landscapes of the Faroe islands, while documenting the lifestyle of the Faroese as well.

-One of his other long-term photographic project, titled ‘Apis Dorsata’, is to document indigenous communities from India, Nepal, China, Myanmar and Bangladesh, who still collects wild honey in a traditional way.
-A photographic documentary about an ancestral art and a rapidly disappearing lifestyle.
-This project began in 2019, when Martin visited Nagaland for the first time, to work on a photo story and magazine assignment about some of Asia’s last honey gatherers.
+Another long-term photographic project he’s working on, titled 'Apis Dorsata', is to document indigenous communities from northeast India, Myanmar and Bangladesh, who still collects wild honey in a traditional way.
+A photo documentary about an ancestral art and a rapidly disappearing lifestyle.
+This project began in 2019, when Martin visited Nagaland in northeast India, to work on a story about some of Asia’s last honey gatherers.

 Martin doesn’t use Ai technologies and he never manipulate his pictures when post-processing.

-He is a member of Biofoto/Ritzau Scanpix agency in Scandinavia.
+He is a member of Ritzau Scanpix photo agency and NPS Nikon Nordic.

 Martin will be available for photo assignments, workshops and speaking engagements.
 Email him for inquiries.